 Look around.
 So many of the things we rely on today are a result of computer programming.
 Think about the amount of technology you used just to read this post.
 Each of these applications has been built by web developers.

-According to a report by Burning-glass.com, there were 7 million jobs that valued coding skills in 2015.
-This demand is only growing, which the people with these coveted skills have a higher chance of landing the job.
+According to a report by Burning Glass (PDF, 4.9 MB), there were 6.95 million IT job openings in 2018.
+This demand is only growing, with the majority of posted roles coming from non-tech industries, giving candidates with technical skills a higher chance of landing the job.

 2. Demand is high